ywang103-amd/omniperf/docs/tutorial/includes/vector-memory-operation-counting.rst

   the compiler to statically eliminate, but is identically false.
 In this case, our ``main()`` function initializes the data in ``ptr`` to zero.

-Running Omniperf on this kernel yields:
+Running ROCm Compute Profiler on this kernel yields:

 .. code-block:: shell-session

-   $ omniperf analyze -p workloads/vmem/mi200/ --dispatch 3 -b 10.3 -n per_kernel
+   $ rocprof-compute analyze -p workloads/vmem/mi200/ --dispatch 3 -b 10.3 -n per_kernel
    <...>
    0. Top Stat
    ╒════╤════════════════════════════════════╤═════════╤═══════════╤════════════╤══════════════╤════════╕